B2B lead generation: definition and stakes

 AI and intent signals

-AI can identify hot spots: a job change, a pricing page visit, a funding round… But alone, it is not enough.
-It must be combined with human expertise to convert effectively.
+AI can surface hot spots: a job change, a pricing page visit, a funding round.
+Used alone, it’s not enough.
+Combined with human judgment, it’s where the real conversion work happens.

 Conclusion: B2B strategies that convert

-B2B lead generation no longer relies on volume but on relevance.
+B2B lead generation no longer runs on volume.
+It runs on relevance.

 Frequently Asked Questions